 Ways to Prepare for Multigenerational Living

 Households containing three or more generations used to be called normal; now it’s known as multigenerational living—and it’s becoming increasingly prevalent in the United States.
 If you’re thinking about moving your elderly parents into your home, you’re not alone.
-More than 60.6 million U.S. homes were multigenerational in 20161.
+A record 64 million U.S. homes were multigenerational in 20161.

 Some people attribute this dynamic to a challenging economic environment; others think it signals a shift in cultural values.
 No matter why families are choosing to live under the same roof, the perks include stronger family bonds, shared household costs and even extended life expectancy.